techknowledgist/tgist-classifiers/00-readme.txt

 1. creating a .mallet file

-First step in creating a model is to generate a .mallet file from the d3_feats files in a corpus, given an list of labeled examples For this use the following script:
+First step in creating a model is to generate a .mallet file from the d3_feats files in a corpus, given an list of labeled examples.
+For this use the following
+script:

 $ python create_mallet_file.py OPTIONS